3 Artists On How Creativity Defines Them

 Do you remember the first time you made something?
 And can you recall how satisfied or proud you felt?
-From the colourful pictures in pride of place on family fridges, to the first rolls of film we put through a camera – our earliest creative pursuits tend to stay with most of us, and all the little nuances and memories of where we’ve come from can often inform who we become and where we’re heading to.
+From the colorful pictures that earned their place on family fridges to the first rolls of film we put through a camera, our earliest creative pursuits tend to stay with us, and all the little nuances and memories of where we’ve come from can often inform who we become and where we’re heading.

 Advertisement